MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 More details about the test will be released separately.

-Feedback: The SQL test mark will be released within three weeks after the test.
+[[Feedback]]: The SQL test mark will be released within three weeks after the test.

 Moderation of marks